-Coronavirus (COVID-19) - New restrictions will be in force from 5 November to 2 December.
+Coronavirus (COVID-19) - We are now in a national lockdown: stay at home.
 Find out how it is affecting our services.

 Frequently asked questions about the mayor, the mayoress, and mayoral duties.